peter-wachira/GitSearch/README.md

 ## Technologies Used
 - Angular CLI

 ## Known Bugs

-- There are no known bugs currently.
 - Quick note that The page loads a bit slow due to the hosting, kindly be a little patient everything works just fine.
 - There are currently no tests done for this project
+- As at the time this project was made, responsiveness was not a major concern
 - The project is currently not being maintaines any more
+- Thanks for understanding.

+## Extras

+- This project is no longer maintained.
+But if you want to contribute reach out on me via the details below

 ## Support and Contact Details